Torrance Superior Court – Criminal Case

 Knowing the courthouse and how the judges and prosecutors handle cases in Torrance is just the first step in a successful criminal defense in this courthouse.

-Also, having all your client's information, background, job information, character references and anything else that can show that your client is a good person and whatever crime that they're accused of engaging in is an aberration and will never happen again is step number two in properly defending a criminal case in the Torrance courthouse.
+Equally important is having a thorough understanding of your client's background, job information, character references, and any other information that can demonstrate your client's good character.
+This can help show that the alleged crime is an aberration and will not be repeated, a crucial step in defending a criminal case in the Torrance courthouse.

 Hence, it's imperative that your Los Angeles criminal defense attorney knows everything about you and all the good things about you in order to get you the best possible result.

-Finally, I think your version of events is an important thing to have in the attorney's hip pocket when they go in to talk to the prosecutor and judge.
+Finally, I think your version of events is important for attorneys to have in their hip pockets when they go to talk to the prosecutor and judge.

-Most of the times I see cases in Torrance where the police have basically pencil-whipped the person and said a bunch of bad stuff about them and have not gotten their version in any way, shape or form.
+Most of the time, I see cases in Torrance where the police have basically pencil-whipped the person and said a bunch of bad stuff about them and have not gotten their version in any way, shape, or form.

-It's your defense attorney's job to get your side of the story, take their experience and know-how, and then transform that into a defense and/or a damage control package to deal with the prosecutors and judge so you can end up with the least amount of damage to your criminal record, your freedom, your reputation and everything that you hold dear and it makes up your life.
+It's your defense attorney's job to get your side of the story, take their experience and know-how, and then transform that into a defense and/or a damage control package to deal with the prosecutors and judge.
+Your attorney will negotiate with the prosecutor to potentially reduce charges or penalties, and present your case to the judge in the most favorable light.

 Penalties In Torrance Superior Court For A Criminal Case

-When it comes to criminal cases in the Torrance court, depending on the severity of the charges and the person's criminal background, this will determine what penalties the judge will impose If you have a horrible criminal record, you're charged with a violent felony that caused bad damage to another person of the community or endangered members of the community, then you can bet the prosecutors will be seeking prison and the judge will likely give it.
+When it comes to criminal cases in the Torrance court, depending on the severity of the charges and the person's criminal background this will determine what penalties the judge will impose.
+If you have a horrible criminal record, you're charged with a violent felony that caused bad damage to another person in the community or endangered members of the community.
+You can bet the prosecutors will be seeking prison, and the judge will likely give it.

-If, on the other hand, your conduct is a first offense and you did not hurt anybody and there was no violent dangerous behavior and you didn't use a weapon, then you've got a fighting chance to avail yourself of some of the good things that can be negotiated by way of a diversionary program or some sort of a lesser charge – something that keeps you out of jail.
+If, on the other hand, your conduct is a first offense, you did not hurt anybody, and there was no violent, dangerous behavior.
+If you didn't use a weapon, then you've got a fighting chance to avail yourself of some of the good things that can be negotiated by way of a diversionary program (a program that allows you to avoid a criminal record by completing certain requirements) or some sort of a lesser charge (a charge that carries less severe penalties) – something that keeps you out of jail.

-Then you're in the best position to take control of your life and get some piece of mind back so you can move forward in a good light.
+Then, you're in the best position to take control of your life and regain some peace of mind so you can move forward in a positive light.

-When it comes to deciding the penalty, there's a lot of different factors that go into it and this is something that you should sit down and discuss with your potential attorney so that you can have a good idea of what you're facing and what you can do to help yourself.
+When it comes to deciding the penalty, many different factors go into it, and you should discuss this with your potential attorney so that you can have a good idea of what you're facing and what you can do to help yourself.

 Defenses In A Criminal Case In The Torrance Court

-There's all sorts of defenses and a lot of the defenses have to do with someone basically saying I did not do what I'm being accused of doing.
+There are all sorts of defenses, and a lot of the defenses have to do with someone basically saying I did not do what I'm being accused of doing.
 And then you bring evidence and witnesses and whatever you have available, common sense, good arguments, to try to show that the prosecutors simply do not have the case.

-The prosecutors have the burden in a criminal case to prove somebody guilty beyond a reasonable doubt.
-If they cannot do that, then the case must be dismissed.
-This is important because a lot of people think that just because someone is arrested and charged with a crime they must be guilty.
+Prosecutors have the burden in a criminal case to prove somebody guilty beyond a reasonable doubt.
+If they cannot do that, the case must be dismissed.
+This is important because many people think that just because someone is arrested and charged with a crime, they must be guilty.

-The rules say, “a person is presumed innocent,” unless the prosecutors can prove them guilty.
-That means if they can't prove him guilty then they're innocent.
+The rules say, “a person is presumed innocent” unless the prosecutors can prove them guilty.
+This means that you are considered innocent until proven guilty.
+If they can't prove him guilty, then they're innocent.
 Period.

-And the defense doesn't have to do one thing in order for them to win the case.
-If after the prosecution is done with their evidence – they haven't proved the case – then the case must be dismissed.
+The defense doesn't have to do anything to win the case.
+If the prosecution hasn't proved the case after they have gathered their evidence, then the case must be dismissed.

-Because then you lose money, time and you're probably going to get a much worse punishment.
-If they've got the evidence on you, then the way to handle it is to negotiate a resolution with your attorney so that you end up with the best possible outcome and you can move forward with your life and get out of the criminal justice system as fast as possible.
+Because then you lose money and time, and you're probably going to get a much worse punishment.
+If they've got the evidence on you, then the way to handle it is to negotiate a resolution with your attorney so that you end up with the best possible outcome, and you can move forward with your life and get out of the criminal justice system as fast as possible.

 Torrance Criminal Defense Attorney